 Sony WH-1000XM3 vs Sony WH-1000XM4: price

-The brand new WH-1000XM4s launched in August 2020.
-They might look similar to the XM3s but they contain a host of high-tech upgrades, and debuted at the slightly higher price of £350 ($350, AU$380).
-With a bit of luck, you might be able to score a discount below.
+The WH-1000XM4 launched in August 2020.
+They might look similar to the XM3 but they contain a host of high-tech upgrades, and debuted at the slightly higher price of £350 ($350, AU$380).
+Now that the WH-1000XM5 are on sale, there are plenty of discounts to be had.

 - Listen up!
 The best wireless headphones: budget and premium